Isaac Adewole: Advocacy and medical politics

 Adewole is a health advocator.
 He is a coordinator of the Campaign Against Unwanted Pregnancy, a multidisciplinary not-for-profit organisation consisting of medical practitioners, social scientists, nurses, and teachers.
 He organized a free cervical cancer screening campaign and was part of the team that introduced sexual rights into the curriculum of medical schools in Nigeria.
 He is involved in Nigerian medical politics.
 He was influenced by Dr. Kayode Obembe, the former president of the Nigerian Medical Association, who encouraged him in the early 1980s to contest the seat of secretary to the Resident Doctors Association.
 In 1982, Adewole was elected as the Secretary-general of the University of Ibadan Chapter of the Association of Resident Doctors.
 He served in that capacity for one year.
-In 1984 he was elected president of the National Association of Resident Doctors of Nigeria and led a nationwide strike that resulted in his dismissal by the then military head of state, General Muhammadu Buhari, who is currently the President of Nigeria.
+In 1984 he was elected president of the National Association of Resident Doctors of Nigeria and led a nationwide strike that resulted in his dismissal by the then military head of state, General Muhammadu Buhari, who would later become the President of Nigeria.
 When Buhari declared him a wanted man, Adewole went into exile.
 He worked at the Cancer Campaign Research Institute in London, where he authored four papers.
 He later returned to Nigeria and was elected deputy Secretary-general of the Nigerian Medical Association in 1988.
 In 1990 he was elected Secretary-general of the Nigerian Medical Association.
 He held the position for two years, and in 1993, he was elected chairman of the Oyo State chapter of the Nigerian Medical Association.
 In March 1992 he was elected assistant secretary-general of the Confederation of African Medical Associations and Societies, and after his tenure ended in August 1997 he was elected secretary of the African regional task force on the control of gynaecological cancers.